The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Additional Methods in Related Work

 \subsection{Watermarking}

 Watermarking techniques are crucial for protecting the intellectual property of machine learning models.
 These techniques can be broadly categorized based on the type of model they target.
-We review watermarking schemes for both discriminative and generative models, with a primary focus on discriminative models, as our work builds upon these methods.
+We review watermarking schemes for both classification and generative models, with a primary focus on classification models, as our work builds upon these methods.